HinodeXRT/xrtpy/docs/getting_started.rst

 Tools
 *****

 The ``xrtpy.response.tools`` module includes helpful utility functions to streamline workflows.
-As of version 0.5.0, it includes the following:
+It includes the following:

 Generate Temperature Responses
 ------------------------------